Feuerhamster/feminineboy/README.md

 💬 **https://discord.gg/aGceAbPQk4**

+> ⚠ Due to inactivity of content creators, community and lack of visitors, I have decided to end the project and shut down the website.
+But this repo will still be available.

 ## 💻 TechStack
 The website is build with Typescript, Express and a headless cms.
 This makes server side rendering possible, which is very good for this type of website due to search engine optimization and client performance.